How To Implement Good Typography To Your Website Design

 The preferable size of font that your content should adopt is 11, minimum.
 You may opt to increase it a little bit to size 12 and your readers will be happier.
 But bigger fonts would require more space, if you don’t have plenty of that you might as well settle with the minimum.

 Color combination of fonts

-If you cannot decide right away what font color and background combination to apply, remember that there is only one combination that’s guaranteed to work 100% all the way.
-That combination is black on white – meaning font color is black and the background is white.
+If you cannot decide right away what font colour and background combination to apply, remember that there is only one combination that’s guaranteed to work 100% all the way.
+That combination is black on white – meaning the font colour is black and the background is white.
 Although page titles need not follow this norm, but the page content or the body almost certainly should.
-Their might be some slight shading on the background, that’s ok to help strengthen some elements on the page design.
+There might be some slight shading on the background, that’s ok to help strengthen some elements on the page design.

 Fonts applicable for the content title and body

 The most appropriate font type you can apply to the content title is San Serif.
 This is perfect for grabbing one’s attention.
 For the content body always settle for Serif font.
 The purpose of this is to amend readability while reducing eye stress.

 Observing the correct line-height for professional website typography would indicate a difference of 7 points compared to the height of the text of the content body.
 So, if you implement an 11 font size of your text, the line height should be 18.
 If text is 12, then line-height is 19.
 Got the idea?

 In order to make efficient use of space, implement a grid layout of your content.
 No wonder newspapers are very good at squeezing so much information in limited space because it uses a grid type of layout.
 It helps if you split your page content in grid format to increase readability.
 Employ as many columns as you can but be consistent along the way to avoid confusion.

 Use left-justify in your content only when it is extremely needed.
 Be certain that the headlines and some parts of the text that are given more emphasis always stay full.
 Windows and orphans may be unavoidable in the body, but try as much as you can they don’t display in headlines or in parts that are given more focus.